I help explosive people get to the root of their outbursts.So that they can stay in charge of themselves when things get

 Psychotherapist, Psychoanalyst, Teacher, Presenter, Administrator

 I hold a BS in Journalism, a BA in Theatre from the University of Maryland, College Park, and MFA in Acting from Southern Methodist University in Dallas.
-I did my psychoanalytic training at the National Psychological Association for Psychoanalysis (NPAP) where I currently serve as President of the Association side.
+I did my psychoanalytic training at the National Psychological Association for Psychoanalysis (NPAP) where I currently serve as Director of Communications.
 I teach analytic technique and present my clinical work on anger to group practices and analytic institutes.

 My short story “Flying Blind” appeared in Otherwise, the journal for the International Federation for Psychoanalytic Education (IFPE).
 My tribute to my mother “I’m Going” is featured in my blog.
 I have been interviewed on relationships in the Wall Street Journal, Forbes.com and NPR’s The Takeaway.

 Set Up Your First Consultation